 - Americorps and VISTA workers are neither employees nor volunteers.
 They are "participants" and special rules apply.

-- Independent contractors are workers whose hours and work responsibilities your nonprofit does control.
+- Independent contractors are workers whose hours and work responsibilities your nonprofit does not control.
 Think plumber: when a repair is needed, you hire a plumber to provide expertise.
 Plumbers bring their own tools and schedule the work at their convenience.
 You don't supervise the plumber or put the plumber on your payroll.
 You also don't pay the plumber's insurance, withhold taxes, or provide benefits.
 Instead, the plumber completes the repair and sends you an invoice.
 This is analogous to when you hire a contractor to provide services to your nonprofit such as strategic analysis, diversity consulting, or fundraising services.
 Use a written agreement to underscore independent contractor status.
 Remember that independent contractors don't receive overtime - instead they are paid whatever the written agreement obligates the nonprofit to pay.
 Be sure to note whether your state’s law follows federal definitions or treats independent contractors differently.
 Remember that when paying an independent contractor more than $600 annually, your nonprofit must file an IRS Form 1099 to report payments to the independent contractor.

 - Employees: The IRS defines employees as “anyone who performs services for you if you can control what will be done and how it will be done.”
 Unless they are exempt, employees who work over 40 hours in a single work week are entitled to overtime.